Moustikitos/ark-listener/README.md

 ## Where is stored code to execute ?

 The ark-listener tree contains a `plugins` folder where you can save your custom code to execute.
 If another place is needed, simply add the path to the `package.pth` file and `lystener` will be able to find it.

+There are two way for the plugin to be loaded :
+  * when event is triggered, once execution finished plugin is cleaned from memory.
+A plugin can be updated without server restart
+  * on server start.
+The plugin name have to be added to `startup.import` file.

 ## How can I check deployed listeners ?